nfonrose/tee-webdavserver-goodnotesbackup/README.md

 ## Usage

-GoodNotes should point to `https://teevity-labs.ovh/webdav/username`
+GoodNotes should point to `https://teevity-labs.ovh/webdav/` (or `https://webdav.teevity.com/webdav/`)